Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Introduction

-In this Letter, we seek to find whether this speculation is borne out via detailed calculations in a Josephson diode with bulk even-$\omega$ $s$-wave superconductors, wherein both anomalous Josephson current and odd-$\omega$ pairing are induced.
-In Josephson junctions (JJs), JDE arises when both time-reversal\cite{ksc} and inversion symmetries are broken\cite{fdo,czc}, resulting in an asymmetry where the absolute value of the maximum Josephson current ($I_c^{+}$) differs from the absolute value of the minimum Josephson current ($I_c^{-}$), i.e., $I_c^{+}\neq I_c^{-}$.
+In JJs, JDE arises when both time-reversal\cite{ksc} and inversion symmetries are broken\cite{fdo,czc}, resulting in an asymmetry where the absolute value of the maximum Josephson current ($I_c^{+}$) differs from the absolute value of the minimum Josephson current ($I_c^{-}$), i.e., $I_c^{+}\neq I_c^{-}$.
 The breaking of these symmetries implies that the Josephson current satisfies $I(-\varphi)\neq-I(\varphi)$, leading to an anomalous Josephson current ($I_{an}$) at zero phase difference, $I_{an}=I(\varphi=0)$, where $\varphi$ is the phase difference across the superconductors.
 Furthermore, the breaking of translational symmetry at the junction interface can induce odd-$\omega$ pairing\cite{tanak,ytk}.
-To explore the impact of anomalous Josephson current on odd-$\omega$ ST pairing, we consider two setups: (a) a JJ consisting of two ferromagnets with magnetization aligned along the $y$-$z$ plane, and $z$-axis, sandwiched between two bulk even-$\omega$ $s$-wave superconductors (S-$F_1$-$F_2$-S JJ), and (b) a JJ comprising three ferromagnets with magnetization aligned along $x$-, $y$-, and $z$-axes, embedded between two bulk even-$\omega$ $s$-wave superconductors (S-$F_x$-$F_y$-$F_z$-S JJ).
-Our findings reveal that, in the first setup, while anomalous Josephson current is absent, odd-$\omega$ ST pairing exhibits peaks at finite values of magnetization in both tunneling and transparent regimes.
+To explore the impact of anomalous Josephson current on odd-$\omega$ ST pairing, we consider two setups: (a) a {bilayer} JJ consisting of two ferromagnets with magnetization aligned along the {$x$-, and $y$-axes,} sandwiched between two bulk even-$\omega$ $s$-wave superconductors ({S-$F_x$-$F_y$-S} JJ), and (b) a {trilayer} JJ comprising three ferromagnets with magnetization aligned along $x$-, $y$-, and $z$-axes, embedded between two bulk even-$\omega$ $s$-wave superconductors (S-$F_x$-$F_y$-$F_z$-S JJ).
+Our findings reveal that, in the {bilayer} setup, wherein anomalous Josephson current and JDE is absent, odd-$\omega$ ST pairing exhibits peaks at finite values of magnetization in both tunneling and transparent regimes.
 In addition, odd-$\omega$ EST pairing shows zeros at finite magnetization values in the transparent regime.
-However, for the second setup, an anomalous Josephson current emerges, but odd-$\omega$ ST pairing does not display very distinct behavior compared to when anomalous Josephson current was absent.
+However, for the {trilayer} setup, wherein an anomalous Josephson current emerges, odd-$\omega$ ST pairing displays similar behavior.
 Further, odd-$\omega$ ST pairing shows the same spatial behavior regardless of the presence or absence of anomalous Josephson current.
-Across all setups, even-$\omega$ SS pairing exhibits zeros at finite magnetization values.
+Across both setups, even-$\omega$ SS pairing exhibits zeros at finite magnetization values.
 These results underscore the mutual exclusivity of odd-$\omega$ ST pairing and JDE.
-Below, we first introduce the two setups and outline the theoretical framework.
-We then describe the procedure for calculating the anomalous Josephson current and odd-$\omega$ pairing.
-Next, we examine the impact of the anomalous Josephson current on odd-$\omega$ ST pairing in both tunneling and transparent junction limits, followed by a comparative analysis of the results presented in tabular form.
-Finally, we discuss possible experimental realizations and provide a summary.
-Additional details, including the wavefunctions for both setups, the Green's function formulation, analytical expressions for pairing amplitudes, and the effect of the anomalous Josephson current on the spatial dependence of odd-$\omega$ ST pairing, are provided in the Supplemental Material (SM)\cite{supple}.